jovandeginste/spark-personal-assistant/README.md

 How much work would it be to make this myself?

 The answer: it's only a few hours of _vibe coding_ to get to a working prototype.
-But then the come all those details...
+But then come all those details...

 Spark is a personal AI assistant.
 You store information about important (future) events in a local database.
 Spark sends this information to an AI API and